Preventative Maintenance: Saving Money in the Long Run

 - Keep a Trained Staff

-To make it better and more reliable and satisfy the customers we should hire very professional and trained staff to do their duties well.
+To make it better and more reliable, and satisfy the customer, we should hire very professional and trained staff to do their duties well.

-Here are some Industries which can gives a high pay off for preventative maintenance;
+Here are some Industries that can give a high pay off for preventative maintenance;

 Industries | Payoff Benefit for Preventative maintenance |